DESCRIPTION OF ACLS HUMANITIES E-BOOK

 Expanding the Collection

 The collection was never intended as a fixed canon but as an expanding library.
-We are now working closely with twenty-seven participating learned societies to assist them in identifying new fields and appropriate titles for electronic publication and to encourage an expanding HEB collection.
+We are now working closely with thirty participating learned societies to assist them in identifying new fields and appropriate titles for electronic publication and to encourage an expanding HEB collection.
+We also identify and seek out prize-winning scholarly works for inclusion on a regular basis.

-Finally HEB has asked the authors of our XML titles to provide us with a list of between 6 and 12 works that have framed the conceptual and factual background of their own study.
-Once these lists are determined, HEB makes every effort not only to include them within the collection, but also hyperlinks to the newly-created titles.
-Thus the collection forms a growing network of related titles.
+Finally, HEB has asked the authors of our XML titles to provide us with a list of works that have framed the conceptual and factual background of their own study.
+Once these lists are determined, HEB makes every effort to include them within the collection, linking to this related bibliography from the newly-created XML title.

 If you would like to suggest a title or a list of titles for inclusion in HEB, send an e-mail to Collection Development, providing as much information as possible including the full title, author, publisher, publication date, the major reasons for including it and any additional information that you consider helpful.
 We also encourage any constituent ACLS learned society with a humanities focus to contact us about possible collaboration.